apeunit/AEXs/AEXS/aex-4.md

 3. Sign and Broadcast

-    URI: `aeternity:<transaction>/<network_id>/<label>?return=<txId/tx>&callback=<url>`
+    URI: `aeternity:<transaction>?return=<txId/tx>&callback=<url>`

     This URI scheme enables users to sign(and broadcast) the transaction using deep lining enabled user wallet.
+The encoding and serialization of transactions will be handled as described [here](https://github.com/aeternity/AEXs/blob/master/AEXS/aex-draft_data_serialization.md).

-    1. The user generates the transaction to be signed
+    1. The user generates the transaction to be signed and serializes as per the [specs](https://github.com/aeternity/AEXs/blob/master/AEXS/aex-draft_data_serialization.md).
-    2. Creates the URI substituting `transaction` and `network_id` with their respective value, `label` a human-readable text regarding the transaction and provides the query param `return` which indicates the return value type in the callback URL.
-It can contain only two possible values of string type:
+    2. Creates the URI substituting `transaction` with the one created in the previous step and provides the query param `return` which indicates the return value type in the callback URL.
+Currently, it can contain only two possible values of string type:
         - `txId`: which indicates that the wallet needs to broadcast the transaction and return the transaction id
         - `tx`: means that the callback URL expects a signed transaction back.
-    3. And at last, substitutes the query param `url` which contains a callback URL that accepts a transaction id under `txId` query param and signed transaction output under `tx` query param.
+    3. And at last, substitutes the query param `url` which contains a callback URL that accepts a transaction id under `txId` query param or signed transaction output under `tx` query param.

     #### Example

-    `aeternity:tx_+E0MAaEBK4bq9XiZ/0QVdOa8Hs9V18v6dGZYIa8XXNYFpQh6yq6hAR8To7CL8AFABmKmi2nYdfeAPOxMCGR/btXYTHiXvVCjCoJOIAADgFcJyZ8=/ae_uat/sample_tx?return=tx&callback=https://myaeshop.com/verify`
+    `aeternity:?return=tx&callback=https://myaeshop.com/verify`

 ## Reference